andrfaren/Ciphers-FP-style/README.md

 - \- mode [enc | dec] specifies either encrpytion nor decryption
 - \- in [filename] specifies the input filename
 - \- out [filename] specifies the outputfilename
-- \- key [unsigned integer] specifies the degree of shift
+- \- key [unsigned integer i] specifies the degree of shift
 - \- alg [unicode | shift] specifies the algorithm
+- \- data [String s] specifies a string to be encrypted or decrypted (if no file input/output is needed)

 ### Example 1: